Although I usually choose healthy meat options on my carnivore diet, eating Spam is one of my guilty pleasures.

 - Hormel Spam is high in protein but also high in sodium and fat.

-It was devised by Jay Hormel, one of the former Hormel Foods executives, who combined the words "spiced ham" to create the name “Spam.”
+Jay Hormel, one of the former Hormel Foods executives, devised it and combined the words "spiced ham" to create the name “Spam.”

 Since then, this luncheon meat has become a staple in some parts of the culinary world, and cans of Spam can be found in the supermarket aisle almost everywhere.